What is a workspace?

 Job submission fails

-- Check that the script path is valid and the file is accessible
+- Check that the script path is valid and the file is accessible.

-- Confirm your Organization has sufficient Spatial Unit allocation
+- Confirm your Organization has sufficient Spatial Unit allocation.

-Copilot not using MCP server tools
+AI assistant not using MCP server tools

-Copilot not using MCP server tools
+AI assistant not using MCP server tools

 - Verify the MCP server is running (Command Palette > MCP: List Servers)